boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 Reference:
 : This-Document

+# Operational Considerations {#sec-ops}

+To cover the 0-255 Kind range, up to 256 flags can be set in the value field of udpOptions IE. The reduced-size encoding specified in {{Section 6.2 of !RFC7011}} is followed whenever fewer octets are needed to report observed UDP options.
+For example, if only option Kinds <= 32 are observed, then the value can be encoded as unsigned32, or if only option Kinds <= 63 are observed, then the value can be encoded as unsigned64.

+The presence of udpSafeExperimentalOptionExID (or udpUnsafeExperimentalOptionExID) is an indication that the SAFE (or UNSAFE) Experimental option is observed in a Flow.
+The presence of udpSafeExperimentalOptionExID (or udpUnsafeExperimentalOptionExID) takes precedence over setting the correspoding bits in the udpOptions IE for the same Flow.
+In order to make use of the reduced-size encoding in the presence of udpSafeExperimentalOptionExID (or udpUnsafeExperimentalOptionExID) IE, the Exporter SHOULD NOT set to 1 the EXP (or UEXP) flags of the udpOptions IE that is reported for the same Flow.

+Transport (including MTU) considerations are discussed in {{Section 10 of !RFC7011}}.

 # Examples {#sec-ex}

 Given UDP Kind allocation in {{Section 10 of !I-D.ietf-tsvwg-udp-options}} and the option mapping defined in {{udpOptions}} of this document, fewer octets are likely to be used for Flows with mandatory UDP options.